RecordsKeeper/recordskeeper-python-sdk/docs/source/permissions.rst

 Permissions Class Usage
 =======================

-Library to work with RecordsKeeper permissions.
+Library to work with Permission class in RecordsKeeper Blockchain.

-You can grant and revoke permissions like connect, send, receive, create, issue, mine, activate, admin by using Assets class.
+You can grant or revoke permissions like create, send, recieve, mine, admin, connect, issue and activate by using Permissions class.
 You just have to pass parameters to invoke the pre-defined functions.

 Libraries
 ---------